 Advantages and Disadvantages of Compact Robots

 Compact robots are one of the newer robotic design concepts and have become one of the biggest trends.
-Compact robots are able to automate processes that a traditional industrial robot is too big or powerful for.
+Compact articulated robots are able to automate processes that a traditional industrial robot is too big or powerful for.
 The smaller frame of the FANUC LR Mate 200ic and other compact robots can be quite advantageous and has opened up robotic automation to more manufacturers.
 Below is a list of the advantages and disadvantages of compact robots.

-- • Save Space - One of the biggest limitations of traditional industrial robots is the amount of space they take up, making it nearly impossible for those with small factories to implement robotic automation.
+- • Save Space - One of the biggest limitations of traditional industrial industrial robot arms is the amount of space they take up, making it nearly impossible for those with small factories to implement robotic automation.
 Compact robots are much smaller with shorter reaches and slim frames, requiring less floorspace.
 The light mass of the Yaskawa Motoman HP3 allows for greater installation flexibility with mounting options for overhead, wall, or tabletop.
 These mounting options can conserve even more floorspace.

-- • Operate in Confined Areas - Most compact robots have a reach of 1,000 mm or less along with a small footprint.
+- • Operate in Confined Areas - Most compact factory robots have a reach of 1,000 mm or less along with a small footprint.
 This allows them to operate within a narrow work envelope which is perfect for confined workspaces.
 Compact robots are able to avoid interference from surrounding objects or machinery with their size.
 Those needing to automate an application with a small work envelope should consider the ABB 140 or another compact robot.